ARTH 1001 - Introduction to Art History and Visual Culture

 1, 2, 3 Self-awareness and emotional intelligence

 - a capacity for self-reflection and a willingness to engage in self-appraisal

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesPrescribed seminar readings (weekly) will be available on MyUni as an electronic reading list.
+Required ResourcesPrescribed tutorial readings (PDFs) will be available on MyUni as an electronic reading list.